Communicating Effectively Through Speech

 - The Situations of Speech, noting the requirements for effectiveness in each--one-to-one, the telephone, group presentation, and conducting and participating in meetings

 - Proposals and Persuasion, recognizing the interdependence of content, voice, appearance, and expression

 - Planning and conducting successful meetings, a systematic plan for assurance that each meeting meets an objective, leaders maintain control, and participants make appropriate contributions

-- Handling of Visual Aids - overheads, slides, flip charts, hand outs, samples to build, but not distract from, strong presentation
+- Handling of Visual Aids--overheads, slides, flip charts, hand outs, and samples to build--but not distract from--a strong presentation

 What can a participant expect to gain?
 The ability to:

 - Focus on objectives